Q: Am I too old to start karate?

 Q: What about hidden fees?

 A: We have no surprise fees or membership upgrades.
-Students are expected to purchase a uniform and patches on enrollment (barring special offers or incentives), and to purchase a new belt upon rank promotion.
+Students are expected to purchase a uniform and patches on enrollment (barring special offers or incentives), and to purchase new belts at rank promotion.
+Intermediate and advanced students may be asked to pay a nominal testing fee for rank tests conducted outside of class times (currently $20).
 Protective gear such as a groin cup and athletic supporter are highly recommended, especially for male students.
-Higher ranks may choose to purchase sparring gear or weapons when they attend those classes.
+Higher ranks may choose to purchase sparring gear or weapons when they attend those classes, but no students are excluded due to an inability to afford gear.

 Q: Can I try a class before I sign up?

-A: Actually, we encourage everyone to try one class for free.
+A: We encourage everyone to try one class for free!
 This gives new students a chance to meet the instructor, see how classes work, and to have an opportunity to ask questions or discuss individual needs.

 Q: Sounds great!
 How soon can I start?